kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 53: April 23, 2020

+**Today's Progress**: Finished section 7 and worked on section 8, which is about working with streams.

+**Thoughts**: I can't lie, I'm way being excited for the new KATIE's single to care about other thing.
+Today was a filler day!
+(I hope the single is as good as I feel it will be)

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/advanced-nodejs-pluralsight/commit/329b1094400a1eb6045dadd15b93cacbb24e6057)

+---

 ### Day 52: April 22, 2020

 **Today's Progress**: Finished section 6.
 Learned about sending requests using https and https modules, how to handle routes using the native functionalities in Node, how to use openssl and how to handle both JSON and html data.
 I also worked on section 7 (Node's common built in moudles)